tsahiduek/ai-on-eks/blueprints/inference/nvidia-dynamo/README.md

 # (automatically created by dynamo-ecr.tf)
 ```

-**Note**: The v2 implementation uses the base terraform modules from `infra/base/terraform` and adds Dynamo-specific resources via the files in `terraform/`.
-The ArgoCD approach has been replaced with direct script deployment.
+**Note**: This implementation uses the base terraform modules from `infra/base/terraform` and adds Dynamo-specific resources via the files in `terraform/`.

 ## Container Build Process

-The v2 implementation uses the correct build process from the Dynamo repository:
+This implementation uses the correct build process from the Dynamo repository:

 ### Platform Components (Built by install.sh)
 - **Operator and API Store**: Built using `earthly --push +all-docker` from the main Dynamo repository